EdouardBERGE/rasm/README.md

 ## Rasm Z80 assembler (is a COMMAND LINE tool)

 Rasm was designed to be damn FAST and handle HUGE projects.
 On a modern machine, it can assemble millions of instructions in a blink of an eye.
 It's way faster than the best alternatives.
-Rasm also runs on almost any platform : Linux, MacOS Intel or ARM, Windows 32 bits or 64 bits, MS-DOS and even MorphOS
+Rasm also runs on almost any platform : Linux x64/ARM, MacOS Intel or ARM, Windows 32 bits or 64 bits, MS-DOS and even MorphOS

 ## Integrated crunched sections

 - Rasm know how to load&crunch on the fly files when doing INCBIN (including binaries)
 - Rasm is able to assemble and crunch portions of code, and relocate following instructions
-- Rasm can assemble as much code as you want in each memory space and break the 64K barrier before crunch
+- Rasm can assemble as much code as you want in each memory space and break the 64K barrier before crunch!
 - Many crunchers are supported: LZ4, LZ48, LZ49, ZX0, ZX7, Exomizer 2, AP-Ultra, LZSA1, LZSA2

 ## Native format